apache/cloudstack-www/README.md

     $ middleman server

-IMPORTANT: To publish your changes, commit the build into the asf-site directory
+IMPORTANT: To publish your changes, commit the build into the asf-site * branch *

 GOTCHA, *TODO*, the `build` directory needs to be renamed `content` in the asf-site branch for the site to be served properly.